alexandrucatana/AVL-Tree-for-Integer-Intervals/Readme.md

-1. This is an implementation of an AVL Tree having as nodes values closed integer intervals of the form [4, 16], where 4 is the left-bounded value and 16 is right-bounded value.
+1. This is an implementation of an AVL Tree having as node values closed integer intervals of the form [4, 16], where 4 is the left-bounded value and 16 is right-bounded value.
     For simplicity, I call these values low and high.